mlr-org/mlr3spatial/README.md

   {mlr3spatial} makes use of the parallel prediction heuristic within {mlr3}.
   This one makes use of the {future} and {data.table} packages for parallelization and data handling.
   If {mlr3spatial} is faster, than this way seems to be more efficient than the parallelization built into the respective other packages.
-  In theory the overhead in {mlr3spatial} should be higher because we extract the values from the spatial objects first.
+  We have seen larger speedups for {mlr3spatial} compared to other alternatives the larger the raster file is.
 </details>

 <details>
   <summary>Can I make use of parallel predictions during nested resampling/tuning?</summary>
   <br>
-  In theory yes, {mlr3} supports nested parallelization via the {future} framework.
+  Yes, {mlr3} supports (nested) parallelization via the {future} framework.
   Watch out for required resources when having multiple parallelized layers.
 </details>